jmsalazardev/gphotos-gallery/README.md

 ## Description

-gphotos-gallery allow you to see your photos extracted using gphotos-scraper and copy the public url
+gphotos-gallery allow you to see your photos extracted using [gphotos-scraper](https://github.com/jmsalazardev/gphotos-scraper) and copy the public url.

 - copy photo's public url
 - display basic information such: